Follow Max Goldberg on Twitter.

 Whenever I go to a new city, one of the first things I do is research all of the organic restaurants there.
 Whenever I go to the organic supermarket with my father, I get a lecture that the visit cannot last 45 minutes.
 I love roaming the aisles, checking out new products, reading the labels and talking to the employees.

-I run the Organic Food Industry Group on LinkedIn (please feel free to join) and am also a member of the The Cornucopia Institute, Organic Consumers Association, Environmental Working Group, Northeast Organic Farming Association – MA, Food & Water Watch, and The Center for Food Safety.
+I started the world’s first Pressed Organic Juice Directory, run the Organic Food Industry Group on LinkedIn (please feel free to join) and am a member of the The Cornucopia Institute, Organic Consumers Association, Environmental Working Group, Food & Water Watch, and The Center for Food Safety.

 Lastly, I have written a memoir about my decade on Prozac and what happened when I went off the medication.
-The book will published in 2013.
+The book will be published in 2014.

 I hope you find this website to be helpful and informative.
-If you do, I would greatly appreciate your signing-up for my free newsletter.
+If you do, I would greatly appreciate your signing-up for my free newsletter by clicking HERE.
 The first e-mail you will receive is my Top 5 Inexpensive Ways to Shop Organic.